Project Number: NL-1

 Photos and construction progress are available at: http://www.ci.new-hope.mn.us/departments/publicworks/2016infrastructure.shtml

-This project will be partially grant funded through a Clean Water Partnership grant from the Minnesota Pollution Control Agency in the amount of $300,000 and a Clean Water Fund grant from the Minnesota Board of Water and Soil Resources in the amount of $400,000.
-The project will be funded at an amount up to $752,000 by the BCWMC's ad valorem tax levy via Hennepin County over two years, 2016 and 2017, and the City of New Hope will provide additional funds of $300,000 toward the project.
+This project was partially grant funded through a Clean Water Partnership grant from the Minnesota Pollution Control Agency in the amount of $300,000 and a Clean Water Fund grant from the Minnesota Board of Water and Soil Resources in the amount of $400,000.
+The project was funded at an amount up to $752,000 by the BCWMC's ad valorem tax levy via Hennepin County over two years, 2016 and 2017, and the City of New Hope provided additional funds of $300,000 toward the project.

-The BCWMC, in cooperation with the City of New Hope, is constructing this storm water improvement project that will treat storm water runoff from more than 110 acres of currently untreated urban land.
+The BCWMC, in cooperation with the City of New Hope, constructed this storm water improvement project that will treat storm water runoff from more than 110 acres of currently untreated urban land.

 The project includes the installation of a variety of Best Management Practices (BMPs) at two different locations adjacent to the lake.
 These BMPs will maximize storm water treatment while minimizing the amount of land removed from useable park space.
 The project includes constructing at the east end of Northwood Lake an underground storm water re-use system including a chamber with a 160,000-gallon capacity .
 The reuse system will irrigate adjacent ball fields, and an overflow system will direct extra runoff to rain gardens.
 At the west end of the lake, a wet ponding basin will be constructed to treat storm water runoff from rear-yard areas and Jordan Avenue.